haochenuw/coupgame/Notes.md

  - ~~C shouldn't be able to block A stealing/assasinating B~~ Sunday, July 4, 2021
  - ~~Players already dead cannot be targets of steal/coup/etc.~~ Sunday, July 4, 2021
  - player who selected skipped/blocked/challenged should go into waiting mode.
+ - player who selected skipped/challenge should go into waiting mode.
+ - player who selected skipped/block should go into waiting mode.
+ - ~~When stealed, the c/b/s panel sometimes does not show.~~ Monday, July 5, 2021

+- production website
+ - direct room link not working

+- mobile website
+ - first gamestate not working

 ## Feedbacks